 What’s to See at MOA

-In other areas of the facility the museum has an impressive collection of work by West Coast Haida artist Bill Reid.
-At the museum you’ll see the celebrated artist’s Raven and the First Men piece, which was carved out of yellow cedar.
+In other areas of the facility, the museum has an impressive collection of work by West Coast Haida artist Bill Reid.
+At the museum you’ll see the celebrated artist’s Raven and the First Men piece which was carved out of yellow cedar.